[Note: this article is also available as a pocast here]

 Thus, I am letting this article stand, while fully acknowledging the radical nature of the solution that I am proposing, which is to end patriarchy through more good sexual loving.
 We need to begin this process, of course, by waking up to our essential nature, to the fact that Western culture has us majorly duped about the nature of our humanity and the cornerstones (or causes) of authentic happiness and real success.
 My thesis is that for most people, good sexual loving has more impact on happiness than any other single factor.
 Martin Seligman’s research on Positive Psychology, incidentally, confirms this by naming the three strongest predictors of happiness: marriage, community, and faith.
-I expand on this idea in my article I have a Dream from my unpublished memoir.
+I expand on this idea in my article I have a Dream: the social-political context of love and sex

 Anyway, I hope you enjoy this, and that it challenges your ideas of what it takes to relate successfully to the opposite sex.
 Ultimately that is my goal.
 I am not interested in mere philosophy or evolutionary biology science.
 What I want is to see men and women getting along better.